sandnap/contacts-ember-hapi/README.md

    * You must have Node.js and NPM installed on your computer.
 If not you will need to follow the  installation guide for your platform at http://nodejs.org/.
    * You must have Ember CLI installed globally.
 If not you can follow the setup guide at http://www.ember-cli.com/#getting-started.

+## Installation

+   * Clone this project or download the archive file and unzip it
+   * In a terminal navigate to the server directory and run `npm install`
+   * In a terminal navigate to the client directory and run `npm install` followed by `bower install`

 ## Starting Hapi

 In a terminal execute the following from within the server directory